Hand made in USA.

 The Biffer bat measures in at a respectable length of 35.5 inches with a weight of around 33 ounces.
 While thick by modern standards, the handle is neatly turned to a diameter of 1.2 inches before the knob tapers to a subtle flare.
 Both the knob and barrel end are square cut to maximize the length.
 All markings are burned into the surface.

 Crafted from kiln dried Northern White Ash, the Biffer bat is turned to perfection then stained and hand polished to a furniture-like finish.
-With continued use, the bat will develop a unique character that only an oil finish can produce.
-To keep your bat in top shape, a light rub with Danish Oil or a coat of quality wax is all that is needed.
+With continued use, the bat will develop a unique character that only you can produce.
+To keep your bat in top shape, a light rub with furniture polish or a coat of quality wax is all that is needed.

 Due to natural variations in grain, average weights are approximate, and may vary with humidity levels.